 - Size - 4 x 16 oz -- 2 cups

-Talk about tradition...what about rustic cook & serve terra cotta cazuela dishes, known as Cazuelas Valencianas, that replicate classical Roman bowls?
+Talk about tradition...what about rustic cook and serve terra cotta cazuela dishes, known as Cazuelas Valencianas, that replicate classical Roman bowls?

 They have the same proportioned design; are made from the same source of clay in the Pyrenees; and are fashioned the same as they were in the time of Julius Caesar!

 But these are more than a work of art.
-These sturdy, rustic Cook & Serve cazuelas are a chef’s best friend when you are cooking in the kitchen with your goal being “Hot things hot”.
+These sturdy, rustic cook and serve cazuelas are a chef’s best friend when cooking in the kitchen with the goal being “hot things hot”.

 What makes them extraordinary is that these terra cotta dishes are made following the classical tradition of “refractory” clay, where the potters blend tiny heat retaining pebbles into the terra cotta clay.